-Are you an Artificial Intelligence (AI) supplier?
-Are you ready for the #AI4Cities challenge?
+Are you interested in using AI to make our cities more sustainable?
+And do you want to know more about how Pre-Commercial Procurement (PCP) can contribute to that?
+Welcome to AI4Cities!
 Six European cities and regions are looking for AI solutions on mobility and energy to accelerate carbon neutrality.
 We are following a pre-commercial procurement (PCP) approach and challenging those suppliers that can respond to our needs.
 The total funding amount to be divided among the selected suppliers throughout the whole challenge-based procurement is 4.6 million euros.

 Amsterdam aims to be climate neutral by 2050.
 To achieve that it will work to reduce its greenhouse gas emissions by 55% from 1990 levels in 2030 and by 95% by 2050.
 In 2019 the city presented the Amsterdam Climate Accord outlining how it wants to achieve these goals.

 Copenhagen is a global frontrunner in sustainable urban development, aiming to become the first carbon neutral capital in the world by 2025.
 Moreover, it wants to show that the reduction of carbon emissions can be combined with growth, development and increased quality of life.

 Helsinki aims to be a leading player in the transition to a low carbon economy.
 Its goal is to be carbon neutral by 2035, which means it has to reduce greenhouse gas emissions by at least 80% from 1990 levels.

 The city of Paris began its journey to climate neutrality long before the 2015 Paris Agreement became the most important symbol of the urgency of international climate action.
 In 2007 the city adopted its own Plan Climat, which set out to cut greenhouse gas emissions by 25% between 2004 and 2020 and by 75% between 2004 and 2050.